Landman (TV series): Release

 The first season launched with two episodes on Paramount+ on November 17, 2024.
 Subsequent episodes of the 10-episode first season were available weekly on Sundays through January 12, 2025.
 The second season premiered on November 16, 2025.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the series has an approval rating of 78% based on 37 critic reviews.
 The website's critics consensus reads, "Landman plumbs much of the same territory as other Taylor Sheridan–penned series, but having Billy Bob Thornton on hand turns this Texas crude into highly watchable fuel."
 Metacritic, which uses a weighted average, assigned a score of 60 out of 100 based on 20 critics, indicating "mixed or average" reviews.

-The second season has a 78% approval rating on Rotten Tomatoes based on 9 critic reviews.
+The second season has an 83% approval rating on Rotten Tomatoes based on 41 critic reviews.
+The website's critics consensus reads, "Further refining its brutish elements into addictive drama, Landmans second season makes minor improvements in its treatment of female characters while continuing to benefit from Billy Bob Thornton's hangdog swagger."
+Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on eight critics, indicating "generally favorable" reviews.